AnthonyNadjari/OptionPricingFiniteDifferences/README.md

 The python file allows the user to compute the price of any payoff using the Finite Difference method.
 There are two main purposes: <br>

 * **Via the Python File**: the user shall create a class (using the main parameters of an option), that contains the desired payoff.
-For instance, to create a payoff vvector, user should first define the boundary conditions vector, pass it thourgh the exponential function and finally, use this vector as the argument of a payoff function.
+For instance, to create a payoff vector, user should first define the boundary conditions vector, pass it thourgh the exponential function and finally, use this vector as the argument of a payoff function.

-* **Main**: compute the price of a call option and its greeks via finite difference (PDE) and via closed form with the test_mesh function.
-The user is more than welcome to change the inputs of the function (in the *main()*).
-It takes approximately 20 seconds with 3 months maturity to get the price and the greeks.
-The user can uncomment rows 48-49 to see the mesh. <br> <br>
-*Remark: The gamma computation seems to have an issue as we end up with a factor 2 between our value of the gamma and the one of the closed form gamma.
-We were not able to find the source of the issue.*
+* **Excel file (in construction)**: The Excel file is build to be a more user-friendly interface.
+The user can input the parameters directly to the cells.
+However, for more flexibility, the payoff vector should be computed manually by the user.
+A simple click on the pricing button should return the price.